varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

 ## Overview

 We plan on incorporating three major class types in our project.
 We will have a Cell class that holds a state and a color.
-An abstract Grid class be a 2D array of Cell objects.
+An abstract Grid class will be a 2D array of Cell objects.
 We will inherit the abstract Grid class for each of the simulation types and use it to set the specific rules for each simulation type.
-In the main, we load in the XML file, use it to set the current Grid type and control the animation of grid.
+In main, we load in the XML file, use it to set the current Grid type and control the animation of grid.

 * Cell
     * Smallest Unit